ufs-community/uwtools/docs/Users_Guide/working_with_config.rst

 Input file and config file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-set_config.py determines the input file type, and creates a configuration object based on the input file type.
+``set_config.py`` determines the input file type and creates a configuration object based on the input file type.
 If a user-defined configuration file is provided, it creates a configuration object for the user-defined configuration file and updates the values in the input configuration object.

 sample input base file::